smeghen/vitality-physio/README.md

 ---
 ## Technologies Used
+- This project was built primarily using HTML5 semantic markup, CSS stylesheets, Javascript, Python, Django, SQLite and Heroku Postgres.

+* [Python](https://www.python.org/) - Python is used as the back-end programming language.
+    - The following Python modules were used on this project:
+        - asgiref==3.4.1
+        - boto3==1.20.11
+        - botocore==1.23.11
+        - dj-database-url==0.5.0
+        - Django==3.2.8
+        - django-allauth==0.41.0
+        - django-crispy-forms==1.13.0
+        - django-storages==1.12.3
+        - gunicorn==20.1.0
+        - jmespath==0.10.0
+        - oauthlib==3.1.1
+        - Pillow==8.3.2
+        - psycopg2-binary==2.9.2
+        - pylint-django==2.4.4
+        - pylint-plugin-utils==0.6
+        - python3-openid==3.2.0
+        - pytz==2021.3
+        - requests-oauthlib==1.3.0
+        - s3transfer==0.5.0
+        - sqlparse==0.4.2
+        - stripe==2.61.0

 * [HTML5](https://en.wikipedia.org/wiki/HTML5) -  HTML is the main language used for the structure of the site.
 * [CSS](https://en.wikipedia.org/wiki/Cascading_Style_Sheets) - Custom written CSS is used to style the site.
 * [Bootstrap](https://getbootstrap.com/) – The layout and styling of the site was helped by the use of Bootstrap framework.
 * [JavaScript](https://en.wikipedia.org/wiki/JavaScript) - Used to implement Stripe.
-* [Python](https://www.python.org/) - Python is used as the back-end programming language.
 * [Django](https://www.djangoproject.com/) - This project was created using the Python framework Django.
 * [PostgreSQL](https://www.postgresql.org/) - Used to create the relational databases in conjunction with Heroku.
 * [Heroku](https://dashboard.heroku.com/) - Hosting platform to deploy the live site.
+* [SQLite](https://www.sqlite.org/index.html)- SQLite was used as the database for the creation and development of this project.
+* [Jinja](https://jinja.palletsprojects.com/en/3.0.x/) - Jinja was used for templating.
-* [Heroku](https://dashboard.heroku.com/) - Hosting platform to deploy the live site.
+* [Stripe](https://stripe.com/ie) - Stripe payments were used to build the card payment system of this site.
 * [Font Awesome](https://fontawesome.com/) – Was used to obtain the social media icons used.
 * [Balsamiq](https://balsamiq.com//)Balsamiq – Was used to create the wireframes of the site on the various devices.
 * [Adobe Photoshop Express](https://www.adobe.com/ie/photoshop/online/resize-image.html) - Used to resize images used on the site.